simonespa/machine-learning-playground/docs/machine_learning/02_ml_steps.md

 ### Dataset Size

 As we prepare our data, we sometimes have to reduce the size or complexity of our dataset.
 There are several ways of doing so.
 One approach is **Sampling**, which reduces the number of rows in our data.
 Another approach is **Dimensionality Reduction** which reduces the number of features (columns) - hence dimension or cardinality - in our dataset.
-This is often required in order to reduce the training time and memory consumption.
-It also helps with overfitting by simplifying the model.
-A model with too many degrees of freedom (a.k.a. many parameters) is likely to overfit the training dataset and therefore may not perform well on new data.
-Plus, a simpler dataset improves data visualisation.

 ### Sampling